amanda-santos/gym-api/README.md

 ## 📝 About the project

 <p>This is a Node.js HTTP Rest API built with Typescript, Fastify, Prisma, PostgreSQL, JWT and other technologies.
-It enables gym system management, including user sign up and authentication, permissions, gym creation and search, and check-in creation, history, metrics, and validation.</p>
+It enables a gym system management, including user sign up and authentication, permissions, gym creation and search, and check-in creation, history, metrics, and validation.</p>

 <p>The application is fully tested with unit and end-to-end tests using Vitest and Supertest, and adheres to the SOLID principles.</p>

-<p>Access the API through <a href="https://gym-api-ukop.onrender.com/" target="_blank">this</a> link.</p>

 <p>It was developed as a part of Ignite Node.js by <a href="https://www.rocketseat.com.br/" target="_blank">Rocketseat</a> 🚀</p>